ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/formats.md

 A format that is widely used for storing logs and working with them.
 DSV and TSKV are two names of the same format.
 This format only supports flat records with an arbitrary column set and string values.
 Records are separated by the line break character `\n`.
 Fields in a record are separated by the tab character `\t`.
-For more information, see the DSV todo section.

 Example record: `time=10\tday=monday\n`.